 The more robust and planned your investor outreach and fundraising strategy, the more likely you are to handle any ups and downs in the process and ultimately achieve success.
 This may be a long road, longer than you expect.
 So, keep on top of these metrics and stay ahead of the curve.

-What metrics have you used in your fundraising?
+What metrics have you used in your fundraising strategy?
 Any useful strategies you can share?
 We’d love to hear them in the comments below!